billygphillips/cefr-graded-reader/README.md

 **The NGSL.** The New General Service List (Browne & Culligan, 2013) provides 2,809 high-frequency word families covering approximately 92% of general English text.
 We use NGSL frequency bands as one input to the lexical diagnostic, though as noted in [Finding 6](#6-ngsl-frequency-bands-are-not-cefr-levels), frequency rank is not equivalent to CEFR level.

-**CEFR-aligned text generation.** Malik et al. (2024), in "From Tarzan to Tolkien," explored CEFR-aligned text generation via distillation and reinforcement learning, demonstrating that LLMs can be steered toward specific proficiency levels but reliability varies, particularly at lower levels.
-Our prompt engineering approach is complementary --- rather than fine-tuning the model, we structure the generation task through multi-agent orchestration and constraint propagation.
+**CEFR-aligned text generation.** Malik et al. (2024), in "From Tarzan to Tolkien" (ACL 2024 Findings), defined the "Proficiency Control Task" with three evaluation dimensions: control error, quality, and cost.
+Key findings: GPT-4 achieves reasonable CEFR control via prompting alone; richer CEFR descriptions in prompts improve control; adjacent-level ambiguity (A2/B1, B2/C1) is inherent to the task; and top-*k* candidate reranking (generate multiple drafts, select the closest to target) substantially improves control without needing a new generator.
+Their strongest system, CaLM, uses supervised fine-tuning on synthetic CEFR data with PPO alignment, demonstrating that fine-tuning can outperform prompting for open models.
+Our approach is complementary --- rather than fine-tuning, we structure the generation task through multi-agent orchestration and prompt constraints, with a classifier providing post-hoc diagnostics.

 **CEFR text classification.** The classifier draws on established approaches to automatic text difficulty assessment.
 Vajjala & Lucic (2018) demonstrated that CEFR classification performance degrades significantly under domain shift --- a finding our results confirm directly.
 The two-layer architecture (TF-IDF classification + hand-crafted feature diagnosis) follows common practice in readability research, where surface features and linguistic features provide complementary signals.
 Recent work on ordinal approaches to CEFR classification (Porwal et al., 2025; Thuy et al., 2025) suggests that exploiting the ordered structure of CEFR levels with ordinal regression losses (CORN, QWK) can improve both accuracy and calibration, particularly for adjacent-level discrimination.